intranda/goobi-plugin-opac-generic-xml/docs/index_en.md

 The `<group>` element in turn contains a list of `<metadata>`, `<person>` and `<corporate>` elements.
 For `<group>` and `<person>`, the type must always be element.
 All other XPath information then refers to this element.

 In the case of `String`, manipulations such as concat, substring can also be used.
 The possible functions are described here:[https://www.w3schools.com/xml/xsl_functions.asp](https://www.w3schools.com/xml/xsl_functions.asp)

+If the interface to be queried is access-protected, access data can be defined in the `<authorization>` section.
+Options for `BASIC` and `NTLM` are currently available.
+To do this, the desired authentication type must be specified in the `type` attribute.
+The access data must be entered in `<username>` and `<password>`.